A Landau-Zener formula for the Adiabatic Gauge Potential: Integrable time-dependent Hamiltonians

-\textit{Integrable time-dependent Hamiltonians} Formula (\ref{eq:modLZ}) is particular to the LZMS model, but as an application we now show that this intuitive picture about the AGP mechanism applies to a wider class of integrable time-dependent quantum Hamiltonians \cite{integrable}.
+Formula (\ref{eq:modLZ}) is particular to the LZSM model, but as an application we now show that this intuitive picture about the AGP mechanism applies to a wider class of integrable time-dependent quantum Hamiltonians \cite{integrable}.

 In these systems, integrability refers to the following method for finding the exact solution of the TDSE,

 in the $(-\infty,\infty)$ time interval: there are extra parameters $x^j$ (for example, couplings) in the Hamiltonian $H_0$ and corresponding Hamiltonian operators $H_j$ such that the collection $(H_{\mu})=(H_0,H_j)$ satisfies the compatibility condition